-The Middlesbrough Promise aims to improve the life chances of our youth by encouraging children and young people to reach their maximum potential through reading.
+The Middlesbrough Promise is a partnership of education, health, literacy and community professionals.
+Building on the work of the National Literacy Trust, it aims to improve the life chances of our youth by encouraging children and young people to reach their maximum potential through reading.

-We need you to help our children to know the importance of reading and raise the overall literacy levels of children in our town.
-Research shows that children who read from an early age will have a higher standard of living, more opportunities to succeed in all areas of life and there is even a direct link with achieving long term health as children progress into adulthood.
+We need you to help our children see the importance of reading: research shows that children who read from an early age will have a higher standard of living, more opportunities to succeed in all areas of life and there is even a direct link with achieving long term health as children progress into adulthood.